centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-iplabel-datametrie-restapi.md

 ## Warning

-This plugin pack has been marked as deprecated, since the Datamétrie online service is not available any more.
+This connector is deprecated, as the Datamétrie online service is not available any more.

 ## Overview